 - Out of Class Excursion

-- Final Group Project
+- Final Project & Presentation

 We know the academic realities of college are very different from high school.
 In each course, students will identify their academic strengths and weaknesses and explore new study strategies.
 FIGS courses will introduce undergraduate research opportunities and familiarize students with learning resources and databases that will maximize their educational experience.